How I Use Carb Cycling to Reset My Adrenals, Stress Levels and Sleep

 In time, I tried out various portions and different types of carbs to find out what my body likes best on different days.
 When I'm very run down or have exercised heavily I eat even larger portions of slow-burning carbs than what Dr. C recommends, like a bowl of my high protein oatmeal, to sustain my blood sugar and calm down the cortisol response.

-When I'm feeling good and balanced I feel just fine eating a fresh salad and some protein.
+When I'm feeling good and balanced I feel just fine eating a fresh salad with plenty of carbs in the form of raw veggies with some healthy fats like olive oil and avocado and clean protein.
 But I usually find I sleep MUCH better with some starchy carbs in my system whether they come from dinner or a bedtime snack 1-2 hours before sleep.

 My Typical Carb Cycling Day